Music Festival Summer Camp

 Artistic Director/ Violin Professor

-Mei Mei Wei held the positions of Associate Concertmaster of Louisiana Philharmonic Orchestra, First Violin Section of Phoenix Symphony.
-She was on the faculty of Louisiana State University, The Colburn School Conservatory of Music, the Idyllwild Summer Music Festival in California in the US.
+Mei Mei Wei earned her bachelor’s degree at the Shanghai Conservatory of Music, masters degree at the University of Southern California, and a doctor of musical arts degree at Louisiana State University.
+She was on the faculty of Louisiana State University, The Colburn School of Music, the Idyllwild Summer Music Festival in California, the Shanghai Conservatory of Music, and the Music School of East China Normal University.

 Violin/Viola Professor